cldf/cldf/README.md

 ## Examples

 To stipulate further discussion and help experiments with tools, some examples of CLDF datasets are available in the [examples directory](examples/).

+## Versioning

+Changes to the CLDF specification will be released as new versions, using a [Semantic Versioning](http://semver.org/) number scheme.
+While older versions can be accessed via [releases of this repository](releases) or from [ZENODO](https://zenodo.org), where releases will be archived, the latest released version is also reflected in the `master` branch of this repository, i.e. whatever you see navigating the directory tree at [https://github.com/glottobank/cldf](https://github.com/glottobank/cldf/tree/master) reflects the latest released version of the specification.

 ## History